Can Raccoons See in Daylight & at Night? Raccoons Vision Explained

 Raccoons have good night vision.
 Humans do not have night vision

-They have a poor long-distance vision.
-We have an excellent long-distance vision.
+They have poor long-distance vision.
+We have excellent long-distance vision.

 Also Read: